Avast vs AVG

 Customer support

-If there’s a problem with your software, you don’t want the hassle of trying to trawl the internet to find the answer, as many people prefer speaking directly to someone.
+If there’s a problem with your software, you don’t want the hassle of trapping the internet to find the answer, as many people prefer speaking directly to someone.

-Avast will allow you to contact someone through live chat and email.
-If you do want to speak to someone over the phone, it does come at an extra cost.
-There are plenty of questions and answers, help guides, and support on the website.
-It’s all easy to navigate, so you should find the answer you are looking for.
+Avast allows you to contact someone through live chat and email.
+If you want to speak to someone over the phone, it comes at an extra cost.
+The website has plenty of questions and answers, help guides, and support.
+It’s all easy to navigate, so you should find the answer you seek.

 AVG’s website has a contact form but doesn’t state how long it will take for your query to be answered, so you may be waiting a while.
 The support hub allows you to search for your question or specific problem, taking you to associated answers and help guides.
-There is a support phone line but only for sales, not for technical support.
+There is a support phone line, but it is only for sales, not technical support.

 Avast vs AVG Conclusion